seastar105/moshi-finetune/README.md

 pip install -r requirements.txt
 ```

-Note that this installs the `lora` branch of [moshi](https://github.com/kyutai-labs/moshi)
-as the necessary changes have not been merged into the main branch yet.

 ## 📥 Model Configuration

 The training setup is specified via a YAML configuration file.
 The example